-- The nature of inputs used and the complexity of the valuation technique The reliability of prices from third-party pricing sources varies depending on the observability of inputs (and accordingly, the level of inputs in the fair value hierarchy), and the complexity of the methodology for valuing a specific security or asset class.
-For example, the reliability of a price for an equity investment actively traded in a liquid market is higher than that of a corporate bond traded in a liquid market that has not traded on the measurement date, which, in turn, is more reliable than that of an asset-backed security that is valued using a discounted cash flow model. - The reputation and experience of the third-party pricing source For example, a third-party pricing source may be experienced in a certain type of financial instrument, and be recognized recognised as such, but may not be similarly experienced in other types of financial instruments.
-The auditor's past experience with the third-party pricing source may also be relevant in this regard. - The objectivity of the third-party pricing source For example, if a price obtained by management comes from a counterparty such as the broker who sold the financial instrument to the entity, or an entity with a close relationship with the entity being audited, the price may not be reliable. - The entity's controls over the use of third-party pricing sources The degree to which management has controls in place to assess the reliability of information from third-party pricing sources affects the reliability of the fair value measurement.
-For example, management may have controls in place to: - Review and approve the use of the third-party pricing source, including consideration of the reputation, experience and objectivity of the thirdparty pricing source.
+- The reputation and experience of the third-party pricing source For example, a third-party pricing source may be experienced in a certain type of financial instrument, and be recognised as such, but may not be similarly experienced in other types of financial instruments.
+The auditor's past experience with the third-party pricing source may also be relevant in this regard. - The objectivity of the third-party pricing source For example, if a price obtained by management comes from a counterparty such as the broker who sold the financial instrument to the entity, or an entity with a close relationship with the entity being audited, the price may not be reliable. - The entity's controls over the use of third-party pricing sources - The degree to which management has controls in place to assess the reliability of information from thirdparty pricing sources affects the reliability of the fair value measurement.
+For example, management may have controls in place to: - Review and approve the use of the third-party pricing source, including consideration of the reputation, experience and objectivity of the thirdparty pricing source. - Determine the completeness, relevance and accuracy of the prices and pricing-related data. - The third-party pricing source's controls The controls and processes over valuations for the asset classes of interest to the auditor.
+For example, a third-party pricing source may have strong controls around how prices are developed, including the use of a formalised process for customers, both buy and sell side, to challenge the prices received from the pricing service, when supported by appropriate evidence, which may enable the third-party pricing source to constantly correct prices to more fully reflect the information available to market participants.

-- Determine the completeness, relevance and accuracy of the prices and pricing-related data. - The third-party pricing source's controls The controls and processes over valuations for the asset classes of interest to the auditor.
-For example, a third-party pricing source may have strong controls around how prices are developed, including the use of a formalized formalised process for customers, both buy and sell side, to challenge the prices received from the pricing service, when supported by appropriate evidence, which may enable the third-party pricing source to constantly correct prices to more fully reflect the information available to market participants. - 118.
-Possible approaches to gathering evidence regarding information from third-party pricing sources may include the following: - For level 1 inputs, comparing the information from thirdparty pricing sources with observable market prices. - Reviewing disclosures provided by third-party pricing sources about their controls and processes, valuation techniques, inputs and assumptions. - Testing the controls management has in place to assess the reliability of information from third-party pricing sources. - Performing procedures at the third-party pricing source to understand and test the controls and processes, valuation techniques, inputs and assumptions used for asset classes or specific financial instruments of interest. - Evaluating whether the prices obtained from third-party pricing sources are reasonable in relation to prices from other third-party pricing sources, the entity's estimate or the auditor's own estimate. - Evaluating the reasonableness of valuation techniques, assumptions and inputs. - Developing a point estimate or a range for some financial instruments priced by the third-party pricing source and evaluating whether the results are within a reasonable range of each other.
+- 118. Possible approaches to gathering evidence regarding information from third-party pricing sources may include the following: - For level 1 inputs, comparing the information from thirdparty pricing sources with observable market prices. - Reviewing disclosures provided by third-party pricing sources about their controls and processes, valuation techniques, inputs and assumptions. - Testing the controls management has in place to assess the reliability of information from third-party pricing sources. - Performing procedures at the third-party pricing source to understand and test the controls and processes, valuation techniques, inputs and assumptions used for asset classes or specific financial instruments of interest. - Evaluating whether the prices obtained from third-party pricing sources are reasonable in relation to prices from other third-party pricing sources, the entity's estimate or the auditor's own estimate. - Evaluating the reasonableness of valuation techniques, assumptions and inputs. - Developing a point estimate or a range for some financial instruments priced by the third-party pricing source and evaluating whether the results are within a reasonable range of each other. - Obtaining a service auditor's report that covers the controls over validation of the prices. - 119.
+Obtaining prices from multiple third-party pricing sources may also provide useful information about measurement uncertainty.
+A wide range of prices may indicate higher measurement uncertainty and